tf-dbis-uni-freiburg/LTR_Recommender/Documentation.md

 2. Otherwise: Empty DenseVector

-# optimizer - OWLQN (Scalable training of L1-regularized log-linear models stat)
+# OWLQN class (Scalable training of L1-regularized log-linear models stat)
+TODO - read the paper and add notes for the optimizer